LOCATION: Plinth Gallery - 3520 Brighton Blvd

 T Pacini works with both traditional and non-traditional ceramic materials that are influenced by geology and grid structures.
 The artist builds large scale ceramic sculptures with "paper-clay," a wet mixture of both paper fibers and clay materials.
 This combination provides incredible workability, eliminates problematic shrinkage of clay, and allows for the construction of extremely lightweight and large artworks.
 The pieces are then fired, and the paper portion burns out in the kiln.
 The remaining clay retains its form and shape, yet is extremely strong.

 Jon Pacini has been involved with ceramics for the past 41 years.
 After receiving his under graduate degree in ceramics, Jon Pacini operated a successful pottery making business in Kona Hawaii.
 Since 1996, he has managed the clay production at Laguna Clay Company and is also a consulting technician to the ceramics industry.

 Jon Pacini's ceramic work seduces the viewer by his use of a variety of clay bodies and use of glazes that honor and respect an earlier generation of clay artists.
 By choosing to make utilitarian traditional forms, he considers making art a craft which is executed using the skills that he has developed over the last forty years.
 Pacini chooses to wood fire a portion of his work as well as firing in a traditional gas kiln.

-"Of Two Minds" opens at Plinth Gallery on June 7 featuring a reception with the artists from 6pm-9pm.
-The exhibition is free and open to the public, and will be on view thru July 27.
+"Of Two Minds" re-opens at Plinth Gallery on July 5 from 6pm-9pm and is free and open to the public.
+The exhibition will continue through July 27.